Sarvis Creek Domes Rock Climbing

 The trail to the Domes is about a 1.5 mile hike, marked by survey tape, and crosses two meadows which are usually soggy; your feet may get wet.
 Beware of fallen logs and land sharks....
 Camping spots are abundant along NF-100...
 There are six domes with established routes on them.
 They are: The Dome, Elephant Foot Buttress, Rotten Rock, Bimini Buttress, Parker House Dome, and Glob Rock"

 The trailhead isn't at all obvious, so watch once you're exactly 10 miles in pull over and look for a trail on the right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sarvis Creek Domes:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sarvis Creek Domes:

 Regarding the falcon closure: The closed area only goes as far as a 1/4 mile radius around the dome, leaving many of the formations down valley technically open.
 The established trail goes through this closure, so it's best to use your topo map and devise an alternate approach.
 Also, at the trailhead, park on the left (east) side of the road.
 I know it says there is room to park on both sides, but there is plenty of room on the left and not much on the right, parking on both sides would only interefere with traffic.

 At exactly 10 miles, you approach a rise.
 Park on either side of the road at the high point, lots more room on the right.
 Don't drive down the hill.
 Walk about 100 yards down the hill continuing in the direction you would have been driving and locate the trail on the right.
 No cairn, no tape.